Divorcing or Separating While Pregnant

 Legal Separation During Pregnancy

-Deciding to file for divorce or making the decision to separate from your spouse or partner is one of the most difficult decisions to make.
+Deciding to or making the decision to separate from your spouse or partner is one of the most difficult decisions to make.
 There is never a question that this will be a pivotal decision in your life and in the life of your children.

-It is well known that a divorce or separation will result in a parenting schedule or parenting plan for the parties’ children that are already born at the time of divorce or separation.
+It is well known that a divorce or separation will result in a for the parties’ children that are already born at the time of divorce or separation.
 There can be a variety of other issues which may arise in the event that the wife is pregnant at the time the divorce starts or at the time the separation begins.

 Can Pregnancy Prevent a Divorce?